 Authored by Ion Saliu on April 5, 2011; later updates

 I learned the lesson that I had neglected.
 I went to Walmart and bought an external hard drive to serve me as a backup device.
-Just US$50-80 for ingenious peace of mind!
+Just US$50-80 (cheaper by the year!) for ingenious peace of mind!

 Windows has a very good feature: Create a system image (in Control Panel, System and Security, Backup and Restore).
 It will be much easier to deal with a nightmarish situation like the one I had with PC Tools.
 I just restore the most recent system image.
 I don't have to reinstall Windows and software (except for programs not included in the latest system image backup).
 I always create a system image soon after I installed new software or updated software on my PC.